qthingz/qthingz/README.md

 I'm interested in Data Analysis and Data Engineering.

-I'm proficient in using NumPy and Pandas for data exploration, and I'm currently expanding my knowledge in Python data analysis.
+I use NumPy and Pandas for data exploration, and I'm currently expanding my knowledge in Python data analysis.

 I'm looking to collaborate on Data Analysis Projects.